Probate Q&A Series

 What steps are required to draft and file a Final Distribution Order in probate in North Carolina?

 Finalizing a probate estate requires careful preparation and court approval.
-In North Carolina, the clerk of superior court issues a Final Distribution Order to transfer assets to beneficiaries.
+In North Carolina, the clerk of superior court may approve the final account and issue a certificate of discharge or distribution to close the estate.
 You must follow specific steps under Chapter 28A of the North Carolina General Statutes.
-This guide explains how to draft and file your Final Distribution Order, the timeline to expect, and the key legal requirements to close the estate.
+This guide explains how to draft and file your final estate closing documents, the timeline to expect, and the key legal requirements to close the estate.

 1. Detailed Answer